School of Humanities

 - Visual studies is a burgeoning field that explores a range of visual experiences including painting, sculpture, architecture, photography, film, television, video and digital technologies.
 The school is home to one of the country's only visual studies doctoral programs and is a recognized leader in the field.

 UCI is a pioneer in the field of world history.
-The highly regarded history department and women’s studies program have established national reputations for their approach to research and teaching that examine the movement of people, goods and cultural objects across national boundaries.
+The highly regarded departments of gender and sexuality studies and history have established national reputations for their approach to research and teaching that examine the movement of people, goods and cultural objects across national boundaries.